Bookends (film)

-Bookends is an upcoming American comedy-drama film directed by Mike Doyle and written by Noam Ash.
+Bookends is a 2026 American comedy-drama film directed by Mike Doyle and written by Noam Ash.
 The film stars F. Murray Abraham, Caroline Aaron, and Charlie Barnett.

 Plot

 The story follows Nate, a millennial novelist who, after a painful breakup, is forced to leave his city life behind and moves in with his grandparents.
 When his grandfather, Saul, a Holocaust survivor, begins to show signs of cognitive decline and his grandmother, Miriam, refuses to acknowledge the early symptoms of her husband's dementia, Nate finds himself torn between trying to reclaim his former life, fulfilling family responsibilities, and an unexpected romance with his grandparents' handsome doctor.